tfarina/isengard/c/namingconventions.md

 snake_case is a naming convention where all letters are written in lowercase and each word is separated by an underscore.

+## Screaming Snake Case

+SCREAMING_SNAKE_CASE is a naming convention where all letters are written in uppercase and each word is separated by an underscore.

 ## Kebab Case

 kebab-case is a naming convention where all letters are written in lowercase